jpwiddy/iOS7-BarcodeScanner/README.md

 iOS7-BarcodeScanner
 ===================

+NEW: Settings Menu Added!
+Ability to disable/enable barcode types which are able to be scanned

 Barcode scanner using the scanning capabilities introduced with iOS 7.

 The project as is goes straight into scanning mode to which it constantly looks for barcodes to be scanned.